evalphobia/aws-sdk-go-v2-wrapper/README.md

 ## What's for?

-The primary motivation is for personal uses.
+The primary motivation is for my personal uses.
 AWS SDK provides solid and rubust APIs.
 But sometimes it's very painful for me, too much parameters and many pointer values.
 (I don't want to check `nil` every lines.)